-8.9 Landscaping and Tree Planting
+8.9.
+Landscaping and Tree Planting

 Insofar as possible, the development plan shall preserve existing woodlands and suitable individual trees.
 If not possible to retain such, additional suitable plantings shall be included on the development plan.
+In accordance with the NH Department of Agriculture, Markets and Food regulation Agr-3800, plantings may not contain any prohibited species, including their cultivars and varieties.
+For redevelopment, salvage of existing landscaping and replanting prohibited species are also prohibited.
 In addition, the Board may require buffer strips between developments and adjacent land uses as deemed necessary.

-8.10 Scattered or Premature Development
+8.10.
+Scattered or Premature Development

-- 8.10.1 As per RSA §674:36 II (a), the Board, in its discretion, will not approve such scattered or premature development as would create danger or injury to the general public health, safety, and welfare due to lack of water supply, drainage, sewage disposal, transportation, or other public services; nor will the Board approve such development which will necessitate an excessive expenditure of public funds for the supply of such services. - 8.10.2 These regulations are designed to guide the Town's future growth in a balanced and responsible manner.
+- 8.10.1.
+As per RSA §674:36 II (a), the Board, in its discretion, will not approve such scattered or premature development as would create danger or injury to the general public health, safety, and welfare due to lack of water supply, drainage, sewage disposal, transportation, or other public services; nor will the Board approve such development which will necessitate an excessive expenditure of public funds for the supply of such services. - 8.10.2.
+These regulations are designed to guide the Town's future growth in a balanced and responsible manner.
 Towards this end, the Board shall consider the following items when determining whether a proposed development is scattered or premature: - 1.
 Distance of proposed development from nearest elementary school. - 2.
 Existing and projected capacity of the Town's school system and the effect of the development on school bus transportation. - 3.
 Adequacy of existing access streets and/or sidewalks. - 4.
 Adequacy of water for domestic needs and firefighting purposes. - 5.
 Potential health problems regarding the relationship between on-site sewage disposal systems and the soil conditions of the parcels, as well as the potential impact on surrounding water quality. - 6.
 Potential problems with the delivery of municipal services (such as fire protection, ambulance and police services). - 7.
 Potential drainage problems both on-site and downstream. - 8.
 Adequacy of nearby recreation facilities. - 9.
-Other issues which, in the view of the Board, may cause the proposed development to be scattered or premature.

-- 8.10.3 The Board may determine that a proposed development is scattered or premature unless special improvements are made off-site or to the site itself.
+Other issues which, in the view of the Board, may cause the proposed development to be scattered or premature. - 8.10.3.
+The Board may determine that a proposed development is scattered or premature unless special improvements are made off-site or to the site itself.
 In such cases, the Board may require the applicant to make said improvements prior to, or as a condition of development approval.
 Required improvements may consist of, but shall not be limited to, the following: - 1.
-Improvement of access streets leading to the proposed development if, in the view of the Board, the existing access streets are deemed to be inadequate. - 2.
-Extension of the municipal water and/or sewer system(s) if the water mains and/or sewer lines are within 3,000-feet of the proposed development, provided that a subdivision development consists of twelve or more lots. - 3.
+Improvement of access streets leading to the proposed development if, in the view of the Board, the existing access streets are deemed to be inadequate.

+- 2. Extension of the municipal water and/or sewer system(s) if the water mains and/or sewer lines are within 3,000-feet of the proposed development, provided that a subdivision development consists of twelve or more lots. - 3.
 Construction or improvement of sidewalks along any access streets where a potential increase in pedestrian traffic is expected. - 4.
 Construction of static water supplies (fire ponds) with dry hydrants for fire protection. - 5.
 Improvement of nearby intersections (including the installation of traffic signals) if, in the view of the Board, the existing intersections are deemed to be inadequate. - 6.
 Provision and/or enhancement of recreational facilities. - 7.
-Provision and/or extension of drainage facilities. - 8.10.4 The Board will consider only the impact of the proposed development in relation to the provision of municipal services and, if necessary and appropriate, apportion the costs of any such improvements required of the applicant.
+Provision and/or extension of drainage facilities. - 8.10.4.
+The Board will consider only the impact of the proposed development in relation to the provision of municipal services and, if necessary and appropriate, apportion the costs of any such improvements required of the applicant.

-Section 9.
+SECTION 9.
 DESIGN AND CONSTRUCTION STANDARDS

-9.1 Overview
+9.1.
+Overview